 Bridge the gap between the fields of Dance and Cultural Heritage Studies

-Firstly, my study has endeavoured to bridge the gap between the fields of dance and cultural heritage studies in a systematic way, which will be needed if dance genres (and other physical cultures) are to be safeguarded in the future as part of the cultural heritage of humanity (either by UNESCO or by other organisations).
+Firstly, my study has endeavored to bridge the gap between the fields of dance and cultural heritage studies in a systematic way, which will be needed if dance genres (and other physical cultures) are to be safeguarded in the future as part of the cultural heritage of humanity (either by UNESCO or by other organizations).

 Starting to bridge this gap has allowed me to identify issues that are specific to dance in relation to its safeguarding.